natalieagus/50005/docs/Problem Set/01-os-intro-and-roles.md

 3. What should the program have done instead to access kernel functionality?
 4. What are the risks if such jumps were allowed?

+{:.highlight}
-**Hints**:
+> **Hints**:
-* Consider what happens when a CPU in user mode *tries* to access memory it doesn’t have permission to.
+> * Consider what happens when a CPU in user mode *tries* to access memory it doesn’t have permission to.
-* Check whether `0x80000000` is even mapped in a user-mode program’s address space.
+> * Check whether `0x80000000` is even mapped in a user-mode program’s address space.
-* Think about what `ecall` does and what the kernel registers in stvec.
+> * Think about what `ecall` does and what the kernel registers in stvec.
-* Can a program safely switch to a higher privilege level by itself?
+> * Can a program safely switch to a higher privilege level by itself?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 RISC-V enforces privilege boundaries by using both CPU modes and virtual memory protection.
 User-mode programs are sandboxed, meaning they can only execute non-privileged instructions and access user-mapped memory.
 If a user program tries to jump to `0x80000000`, which is typically *reserved* for kernel code, the processor **checks** the current mode and memory permissions.
 Since that region is inaccessible in user mode, a trap is raised often a **page fault** or **illegal instruction exception**.